 Can an Employer CE mark a Machinery or a production line?

-THE DOUBT: In the ideal world, Machinery and Production Lines are engineered, manufactured, installed, commissioned and, finally, CE marked by a Manufacturer.
-Every time a modification is required, the Employer asks the original manufacturer to do the modification so that the original CE marking remains valid.
+THE DOUBTIn an ideal scenario, machinery and production lines are engineered, manufactured, installed, commissioned, and ultimately CE marked by a single manufacturer.
+Whenever modifications are required, the employer would rely on the original manufacturer to carry them out, ensuring that the original CE marking remains valid.

 2° CONSIDERATION: We disagree with that position.
 Hereafter our point of view.
-We do not need to refer to that regulation to find a definition of manufacturer.
-The machinery directive gives the following one.
+The machinery directive gives the following definition of manufacturer.

 [Directive 2006/42/EC] – Article 2 – Definitions